-The water district and the Army Corps of Engineers took charge of an extensive makeover of the river during the 1950s and 1960s: In addition to the creation of lakes (such as Benbrook) and beefed-up levees, the river channel was straightened and widened.
+The water district and the Army Corps of Engineers took charge of an extensive makeover of the river during the 1950s and 1960s: In addition to the creation of lakes (such as Benbrook) and sturdier levees, the river channel was straightened and widened.
 Remnants of the old channel can still be seen on the west, north, and east sides of town.

 In April 1956 Fort Worth’s Trinity River floodway was dedicated in ceremonies attended by a freshman U.S. representative named “Jim Wright.”
 Clip is from the Dallas Morning News.